sadda/sides-matching/README.md

 ![](resources/matches_opposite.png)

-The main conclusion of this observation is that biologists should used both profiles for identifying individuals and not only the same profile as the current practise goes.
+The main conclusion of the paper is that, when trying to match a photo of sea turtle of a given profile, researchers should use photos of both sea turtle profiles (both left and right) as a search database and not only photos of the same profile as it have been done so far.

 ## Installation